Last Day of Summer (Sons of Alpha Centauri and Treasure Cat album): Production

-In 2006, Nick Hannon spoke to William Mecum of Karma to Burn, asking if he would be interested in coming to the United Kingdom to record with Sons of Alpha Centauri.
+In 2006, Nick Hannon spoke to Will Mecum of Karma to Burn, asking if he would be interested in coming to the United Kingdom to record with Sons of Alpha Centauri.
 Mecum accepted and chose to bring Roy Brewer, the drummer from Treasure Cat, his band at the time.
 Mecum and Brewer recorded three tracks with members of Sons of Alpha Centauri under the moniker Alpha Cat, with the final album also consisting of four Sons of Alpha Centauri tracks and four Treasure Cat tracks.
 The collaborative, co-produced split release was deemed to be one of the first of its kind.

 The Alpha Cat and Sons of Alpha Centauri tracks were recorded with Jim Riley at Ranscombe Studios in Rochester, Kent, while the Treasure Cat tracks were recorded at Zone 8 Studios in Granville, West Virginia.
 The recording and release of the album marked the beginning of an ongoing working partnership between Sons of Alpha Centauri and Karma to Burn.

 Themes

-Although the music contain no lyrics, the artwork, composed by Jimbo Valentine, is visibly influenced by conspiracy theories such as the New World Order, the moon landing hoax, the writings of Zecharia Sitchin, Anglo-American relations (including the Special Relationship) and mass surveillance.
+Although the music contain no lyrics, the artwork, composed by Jimbo Valentine, is visibly influenced by conspiracy theories such as the New World Order, the Moon landing hoax, the writings of Zecharia Sitchin, Anglo-American relations (including the Special Relationship) and mass surveillance.